atishaye/atishaye/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:atishaye2000@gmail.com)
 [![Outlook](https://img.shields.io/badge/-Outlook-0078D4?style=flat&logo=Microsoft-Outlook&logoColor=white)](mailto:atishaye.01614803119@it.mait.ac.in)
 # Hi there! <img src="https://github.com/atishaye/atishaye/blob/594ad0364ff659ccf8fd1887dc56c0db0c4b14aa/wave.gif" width="35">
-I'm Atishaye Jain, an IT undergraduate currently in my penultimate year of study at Maharaja Agrasen Institute of Technology, IPU.
+I'm Atishaye Jain, an IT undergraduate currently in my final year of study at Maharaja Agrasen Institute of Technology, IPU.

 * I am a self-taught enthusiastic Python developer from India
 * Writing code in Python🐍 for over a long time has made me more than familiar with the language, and I'm always eager to explore even more about it.